-In September 2018 we’ll start assembling a team to design, build, manage and race the Geec 4 for competition at Shell Eco-marathon Europe in summer 2019.
-Members will be selected based on academic grades, other skills they can bring to the team, enthusiasm, ideas, organisation, and work ethic.
+We are recruiting for the new team to design, build, test and manage the 5th-generation Geec, and race it at Shell Eco-marathon Europe in summer 2019.
+In 2018 we took home the Technical Innovation Award.
+Our next goal is a podium finish for energy efficiency.
+Team members will be selected based not only on academic grades, but also specialist skills they can bring to the team, enthusiasm, ideas, organisation, and work ethic.
+All positions are open to students of Mechanical, Electrical & Electronic, Electronic & Computer, Energy Systems, and Undenominated Engineering at NUI Galway.
 There are opportunities for students from first year to fourth year with a variety of skills and interests.
 The Geec isn’t just an engineering project – it’s a business that needs administration, finance, marketing and all that goes with it.
 And of course, drivers.
+Interested?
+Come to our meeting at 1pm on Thursday 13 September in room ENG-2002, and send your application by 17 September.
+(As well as completing that form, fourth year students should also apply for Geec-related projects through the usual FYP allocation system.)

 These projects are open to fourth-year students, and they will be full final-year projects.
 Each of these engineers will be responsible for designing and delivering one of the car’s systems on schedule and within budget, and testing it on and off the car.
 Junior engineers (see below) will assist on each project.
-You must apply for these positions on the Geec application form and also through the normal project allocation process for your discipline.
+You must apply for these positions through the normal project allocation process for your discipline (as well as sending in a Geec team application).
 Energy Systems Engineering students are welcome to apply for projects in their elective stream.
 These are examples of FYP topics:

-Each of the design-build-test areas above (except Geec 4.0 design) will be supported by a team of 1-3 junior engineers.
-These positions are open to students in first, second and third year.
+Most of the design-build-test areas above will be supported by a team of 1-3 junior engineers.
+These positions are open to students of Mechanical, Electrical & Electronic in first, second and third year.
 A season or two as a junior engineer is a great way to prepare for a future career as a team leader!

-Drivers need cool nerves, endurance, patience, tactical guile, and an engineering brain, all in a compact package.
-They’re a bit special.
+Drivers are a bit special.
+They need cool nerves, endurance, patience, tactical guile, a certain controlled killer instinct, and an engineering brain, all in a compact package.
 You must be less than 1.65 m tall, and less than 60 kg.
 A track record in competitive sport (especially efficiency-oriented sports like cycling, running or sailing) is a bonus.
 First-years are particularly welcome as they have the potential to build up 4 years of race experience.
 Driving is a year-long assignment, with testing and training throughout the year.
 Drivers are encouraged to take on engineering responsibilities as well.

 Like any modern engineering enterprise, the Geec team needs a diverse range of skills.
 These are some of them: